 To be considered for funding from the main scholarship providers, you must complete the funding section of the relevant application form (undergraduate or graduate) and submit to the University of Cambridge by the following deadlines:

-- Undergraduate applications - 2017 deadlines yet to be confirmed
+- Undergraduate applications - Deadline to be announced but usually in early October

 The list below has been compiled to help African applicants identify scholarships at the University of Cambridge that they are eligible to apply for.